cjstehno/pycana/README.md

 Run `make virtualenvironement` in the project directory to setup the virtual environment in the `.venv` directory - if you don't already have one setup for use.

+The first time you try to run (for development) locally, you will need to run (in the project root):

+    python setup.py develop

+(This will not be required if you have recently run the `make virtualenvironment` task).

 When running the application locally, you need to run it from the `pycana` subdirectory of the project.

 See the `Makefile` for other available tasks, such as running lints and tests.